9 Strategies For Outbound Lead Generation Pros

 - Qualify your leads.
 Qualification criteria mean that SDRs take the time to make sure the prospect has a real need for your product or service.
 It also makes it very hard to mis-sell.

 - Score your leads.
-You can prioritize your qualified leads using a scoring system based on factors such as fit with your ICP, engagement with your content, and level of interest.
+You can prioritize your qualified leads using a scoring system (lead scoring software helps) based on factors such as fit with your ICP, engagement with your content, and level of interest.

 - Develop a lead nurturing cadence.
 Not all leads are ready to buy right now, so it's essential to have a cadence that keeps prospects engaged.